CEL Rule Conditions

 Current Model

-Today a rule contains an optional flat list of native conditions:
+The legacy Java yaml-rule model contains an optional flat list of native conditions:

 ruleBodies: